How-to-Learn-to-Code/rclass_tidyverse/intro_to_dplyr/HLC_intro_to_dplyr.md

 *Exercise 3*

-For each year in `counts`, use `group_by` and `summarize` to find out how many routes were surveyed and the mean number of individuals observed per route.
+For each year in `counts`, use `group_by` and `summarize` to find out how many routes were surveyed and the mean number of individuals observed across all routes.

 ### Pipes in R